TheScienceOfCodeEDU/sdl-vscode-c-cpp/README.md

 * [Complete instructions English](https://thescienceofcode.com/sdl-vscode-c-cpp-debug/)
 * [Complete instructions Spanish](https://thescienceofcode.com/es/sdl-vscode-c-cpp-debug/)

+Sprites used are licensed under CC0 (Public Domain) by [Buch](https://opengameart.org/content/a-platformer-in-the-forest).

 ## Quickstart

 Configure the environment for your OS (see instructions below), and then prepare your IDE: